raf0411/raf0411/README.md

 # Hi, I'm Raissa Raffi Darmawan

  🌐 I am an aspiring web dev currently focusing on the front-end side.

+ 🎓 An undergraduate majoring in Computer Science at Bina Nusantara University, Jakarta, Indonesia 🇮🇩.

  😁 I love to build and design things!